Apartment: Small buildings with a few one-storey dwellings

 In the United States, regional forms have developed, see vernacular architecture.
-In Milwaukee, a Polish flat or "raised cottage" is an existing small house that has been lifted up to accommodate the creation of a basement floor housing a separate apartment, then set down again, thus becoming a modest pair of dwellings.
+In Milwaukee, a Polish flat or "raised cottage" is a small house that has been lifted up to accommodate a basement floor housing a separate apartment, then set down again, thus becoming a modest pair of dwellings.
 In the Sun Belt, boxy small apartment buildings called dingbats, often with carports below, sprang up from the 1950s.

 In the United Kingdom the term duplex is usually applied to an apartment with two storeys (with an internal staircase), neither of which is located at ground level.
 Such homes are frequently found in low-cost rental housing, in apartment blocks constructed by local authorities, or above street-level retail units, where they may be occupied by the occupier of the retail unit or rented out separately.
-Buildings containing two dwellings with a common vertical wall are instead known as semi-detached, or colloquially a semi.
-This form of construction is very common, and built as such rather than a later conversion.
+Buildings containing two dwellings with a common vertical wall are known as semi-detached, or colloquially semis.
+This form of construction is very common and built as such rather than being a later conversion.

 Loft apartment

-This type of apartment developed in North America during the middle of the 20th century.
+This type of apartment developed in the US during the middle of the 20th century.
 The term initially described a living space created within a former industrial building, usually 19th century.
-These large apartments found favor with artists and musicians wanting accommodation in large cities (New York for example) and is related to unused buildings in the decaying parts of such cities being occupied illegally by people squatting.
+These large apartments found favor with artists and musicians wanting accommodation in large cities (New York for example) and are related to unused buildings in the decaying parts of such cities being occupied illegally by people squatting.

-These loft apartments were usually located in former highrise warehouses and factories left vacant after town planning rules and economic conditions in the mid 20th century changed.
-The resulting apartments created a new bohemian lifestyle and are arranged in a completely different way from most urban living spaces, often including workshops and art studio spaces.
+These loft apartments were usually located in former high-rise warehouses and factories left vacant after town planning rules and economic conditions in the mid 20th century changed.
+The resulting apartments created a new bohemian lifestyle and were arranged in a completely different way from most urban living spaces, often including workshops and art studio spaces.
 As the supply of old buildings of a suitable nature has dried up, developers have responded by constructing new buildings in the same aesthetic with varying degrees of success.

 An industrial, warehouse, or commercial space converted to an apartment is commonly called a loft, although some modern lofts are built by design.

 Penthouse

-An apartment located on the top floor of a high-rise apartment building.
+A penthouse is an apartment usually located on the top floor of a high-rise apartment building.
+This type of house has exclusive features like private elevators, landscaped terraces, and high ceilings.